jamesplease/redux-resource/docs/requests/request-actions.md

 - `type`: The action type.
 The full list of request action types can be viewed [here.](../api-reference/action-types.md)
-- `resourceType`: The type the resource that is primarily being affected by this request
+- `resourceType`: The type of the resource that is primarily being affected by this request
 - `resources`: An array of affected resources
 - `requestKey`: The request key
 - `requestName`: The request name